Get Matched With Systems Analyst Programs

 Find Your Online Systems Analyst Program

 Once you know this is the career for you, you'll need an education.
-Computer systems analysts come from a range of educational backgrounds but try to focus on majors that enhance critical thinking.
-A minor in Information Technology or Computer Science will also be helpful.
-If Philosophy is for you, take as many Formal Logic and Philosophy of Mind courses as you can.
+Computer systems analysts come from a range of educational backgrounds but you'll want to focus on majors that provide the foundational knowledge you'll need.
+A major in information technology or computer science is a great start.

 Step 1: Is this for me?